 There are lot many banking and non-banking finance corporations who are making the dream a reality of these aspirants.
-They first offer loans to these people and “help” them to make their dreams become “reality”.
+They first offer loans to these people and “help” them to make their dreams become “reality.”
 The prevalence of plastic money is one such example.
-Today people are going cashless and rely on plastic money.
-As they can spend more than they have with the help of this magical credit card.
+Today people are going cashless and rely on plastic cash since it enables them to spend more than they have with the help of this magical credit card.
 But this is only the shining side of this beautiful story of fulfilling ones dream and having a sense of achievement and self-satisfaction.
-This is a mere illusion and a way of fooling once own self as people are trapped in a web of never ending desires as they are now having a way of full filling all their aspirations and expectations.
+A mere illusion and a way of fooling once own self as people are trapped in a web of never-ending desires as they are now having a form of full filling all their aspirations and expectations.

 There is one darker side of this plastic money.
 Remember the great economic recession which hit the world quite recently?
-This depression started in America and the major cause of this was lack of liquidity in the market and one prominent reason for this is the pending clearance of the payment (bad debts) made by credit cards.
+This depression started in America, and the primary cause of this was lack of liquidity in the market, and one prominent reason for this is the pending clearance of the payment (bad debts) made by credit cards.
 People were using the credit cards without having the thought that one day they have to pay it back.
-And when they failed to do so then there was scarcity of money in the market.
-This resulted in bankruptcy of many companies and retrenchments.
-Trimming of organizations resulted in a great population of unemployed which further worsened the problem.
+And when they failed to do so, then money was scarce in the market resulting in the bankruptcy of many companies and retrenchments.
+Trimming of organizations resulted in a high population of unemployed which further worsened the problem.

-Gradually this recession gripped the entire world and every economy had to face the severe implications of this.
+Gradually this recession gripped the entire world, and every economy had to face the severe implications of this.
 India was also affected by this.
 But Indian economy soon showed the sign of recovery and not even a single company in India went bankrupt.
-The reason behind this was that the debt to liquidity ratio was very good in Indian corporate.
+The reason behind this was that the debt to liquidity ratio was outstanding in Indian corporate.
 The prominent reason behind this was less than 2% population of India is using the plastic money.
-As a result there was no liquidity crisis in India and Indian economy survived a major blow.
+As a result, there was no liquidity crisis in India and Indian economy survived a significant blow.
 But the situation in India is, now, changing and fast.

 People who admired those without debts are now hailing and, sometimes, even worshiping the debtors.
-This is why they are inching closer towards the Charvaka philosophy according to which Lokayata is the only Shastra; perception is the only authority; earth, water, fire and air are the only elements; enjoyment is the only end of human existence; mind is only a product of matter.
+The reason why they are inching closer towards the Charvaka philosophy according to which Lokayata is the only Shastra; perception is the sole authority; earth, water, fire, and air are the only elements; enjoyment is the only end of human existence; the mind is only a product of matter.
 There is no other world: death means liberation.

-They are fast adoring the ideas of ‘… no heaven, no final liberation, nor any soul in another world… While life remains let a man live happily, let him feed on ghee even though he runs in debt; when once the body becomes ashes, how can it ever return here?’
+They fast adore the ideas of ‘… no heaven, no final liberation, nor any soul in another world… While life remains let a man live happily, let him feed on ghee even though he runs in debt; when once the body becomes ashes, how can it ever return here?’